-The indian people automobile industry is going through a technological change where each firm is engaged in changing its processes and technologies to maintain the competitive advantage and provide customers with the optimized products and services.
-Starting from the two wheelers, trucks, and tractors to the multi-utility vehicles, commercial vehicles, and the luxury vehicles, the Indian automobile industry has achieved splendid achievement in the recent years.
+The Indian people automobile industry is going through a technological change where each firm changes its processes and technologies to maintain its competitive advantage and provide customers with optimized products and services.
+From two-wheelers, trucks, and tractors to multi-utility, commercial, and luxury vehicles, the Indian automobile industry has achieved splendid achievements in recent years.

-The automotive sector is one of the core industries of the Indian economy, whose prospect is reflective of the economic resilience of the country.
-Continuous economic liberalization over the years by the government of India has resulted in making India as one of the prime business destination for many global automotive players.
+The automotive sector is one of the core industries of the Indian economy, whose prospect reflects the country’s economic resilience.
+Continuous economic liberalization over the years by India’s government has made India one of the prime business destinations for many global automotive players.
 The automotive sector in India is growing at around 18 percent per annum.

 Eye-Catching FDI Destination – INDIA!

-In services sectors, the lead players are the US, Singapore, and the UK.
-During 2000-2005, the total investment from these three countries accounted for about 40 percent of the FDI in the services sector.
-In automobiles, the key player is Japan.
-During 2000-2005, Japan accounted for about 41 percent of the total FDI in the automobile, surpassing all its competitors by a big margin.
+India is an up-and-coming significant manufacturer, especially of electrical and electronic equipment, automobiles, and auto parts.
+During 2000-2005 of the total FDI inflow, electrical and electronic (including computer software) and car accounted for 13.7 percent and 8.4 percent, respectively.
+In the services sectors, the lead players are the US, Singapore, and the UK.
+During 2000-2005, these three countries’ total investments accounted for about 40 percent of the FDI in the services sector.
+In automobiles, the key player in Japan.
+During 2000-2005, Japan accounted for about 41 percent of the automobile’s total FDI, surpassing all its competitors by a significant margin.

 Automotive Mission Plan 2016

-The Government of India is drawing up an Automotive Mission Plan 2016 that aims to make India a global automotive hub.
-The idea is to draw an innovative plan of action with full participation of the stakeholders and to implement it in mission mode to meet the challenges coming in the way of growth of an industry.
-Through this Automotive Mission Plan, Government also wants to provide a level playing field to the players in the sector and to lay a predictable future direction of growth to enable the manufacturers in making a more informed investment decision.
+The Government of India is drawing up an Automotive Mission Plan 2016 to make India a global automotive hub.
+The idea is to draw an innovative plan of action with the stakeholders’ full participation and implement it in mission mode to meet the challenges coming in the way of the growth of an industry.
+Through this Automotive Mission Plan, Government also wants to provide a level playing field to the players in the sector and to lay a predictable future direction of growth to enable the manufacturers to make a more informed investment decision.

 Major players in the automobile sector are:

-Foreign Companies in the indian people auto sector
+Foreign Companies in the Indian people’s auto sector

-Until the mid-1990s, the automobile industry in India consisted of just a handful of local companies with small capacities and obsolete technologies.
-Nevertheless, after the sector was thrown open to foreign direct investment in 1996, some of the global majors moved in and, by 2002, Hyundai, Honda, Toyota, General Motors, Ford and Mitsubishi set up their manufacturing bases.
+Until the mid-1990s, India’s automobile industry consisted of just a handful of local companies with small capacities and obsolete technologies.
+Nevertheless, some global majors moved in after the sector was thrown open to foreign direct investment in 1996.
+By 2002, Hyundai, Honda, Toyota, General Motors, Ford, and Mitsubishi had established their manufacturing bases.

 The threat to the Dream!

-In spite of this, there are opportunities to exploit lower costs right across the board.
-It’s true that labor costs are definitely increasing but they are still five per cent of the total operational costs.
-The labor costs can be further reduced if companies are successful in bringing down other costs like reducing power costs.
+Despite this, there are opportunities to exploit lower costs across the board.
+Indeed, labor costs are increasing, but they are still five percent of the total operational costs.
+The labor costs can be further reduced if companies successfully bring down other prices like lowering power costs.
 The low-cost base can never last long.
-The company said indian people industry has till now relied on very labor intensive model but it would have to switch to a more capital intensive model now.
+The company said the Indian people industry has relied on a very labor-intensive model, but it would have to switch to a more capital-intensive model.